elk-audio/twine/README.md

 Support library for managing realtime threads and worker pools

-Copyright 2018-2021 Modern Ancient Instruments Networked AB, dba Elk, Stockholm, Sweden.
+Copyright Copyright 2017-2023 Elk Audio AB, Stockholm, Sweden.

 ## Usage
 To include twine in a CMake based project the lines below needs to be added to the projects CMake configuration.
 Further build options can be found in twine/CMakeLists.txt